CyberCosmos24/CyberCosmos24/README.md

 # Introduction

 Hello!
 My name is Cosmos and I have been coding for past year now.
 I am a cybersecurity enthusiast and computer science lover!
 The most common languages I use are Python, Java, HTML, CSS, JS.
 I am currently working on getting my PC Pro and Security Pro certifications!
-My goal is to become a `Cyber Security Analyst`
+My goal is to become a `Cloud Security Engineer`.
 # Socials
 Discord: Cosmos#2424
 ### Languages and Tools: